rowra44/Cycle8_Unchained/README.md

 *Always* create a full dump / backup of your current flash contents via ST-LINK!

 ## Precompiled binaries / firmwares
 You may own precompiled binaries / firmwares from the *releases* section.
 They're built from this source, via Github actions.
 Both of which you're more than welcome to check out and see for yourself.
 Transparancy and visibility, open-source freedom is key of this project.
+For the precompiled bootloader head over to the uf2boot repo: [rowra44/uf2boot-stm32f103](https://github.com/rowra44/uf2boot-stm32f103).

 ## QMK
 ### Build